-(f) Subject to subsection (i), if requested by the account debtor, the assignee must seasonably furnish reasonable proof that the assignment has been made.Unless the assignee complies, the account debtor may discharge its obligation by paying the assignor even if the account debtor has received [an effective] [a] notification under subsection (d).

-(g) Except as otherwise provided in Sections 2A-303 and 9-405, and subject to subsection (i), a term in an agreement between an account debtor and an assignor is ineffective if it prohibits, restricts, or requires the account debtor's consent to assignment of an account, chattel paper, or payment intangible.
-This subsection does not apply to the sale of a payment intangible.

-(h) [Subject to subsection (i), an] [An] account debtor may not waive or vary its option under subsection (e)(3).

-(i) This section is subject to other law that establishes a different rule for an account debtor who is an individual and who incurred the obligation primarily for personal, family, or household purposes.

-2. Rights of Assignee.
+1 (B) a portion has been assigned to another assignee; or 2 (C) the account debtor knows that the assignment to that assignee is 3 limited.
+4 (f) Subject to subsection (i), if requested by the account debtor, the assignee 5 must seasonably furnish reasonable proof that the assignment has been made.
+6 Unless the assignee complies, the account debtor may discharge its obligation by 7 paying the assignor even if the account debtor has received [an effective] [a] 8 notification under subsection (d).
+9 (g) (1) Except as otherwise provided in Sections 2A-303 and 9-405, and 10 subject to subsection (i), a term in an agreement between an account debtor and an 11 assignor is ineffective if it prohibits, restricts, or requires the account debtor's 12 consent to the assignment or transfer of or the creation, attachment, or perfection of 13 a security interest in an account, chattel paper, or payment intangible.
+14 (2) This subsection does not apply to the sale of a payment intangible.
+15 (h) [Subject to subsection (i), an] [An] account debtor may not waive or 16 vary its option under subsection (e)(3).
+17 (i) This section is subject to other law that establishes a different rule for an 18 account debtor who is an individual and who incurred the obligation primarily for 19 personal, family, or household purposes.
+20 Reporters' Comments 21 22 23 24 25 26 Discussion Question: Should the draft or comments clarify the consequences of an account debtor's paying an assignee (i) who notified the account debtor in violation of an agreement with the assignor, or (ii) who bought an account in which the debtor had no interest?
+The latter situation would arise if the debtor sells an account to X, who perfects a security interest in the account before the debtor sells the account to Y. See Comment 9 below.
+27 1.
+Source.
+Former Section 9-318.
+28 29 30 2.
+Rights of Assignee.
 Subsection (a) has been revised to reflect that waiver-of-defense clauses under Section 9-206 are not limited to sales and leases and to track Section 3-305(a)(3) more closely.

-New subsection (b) tracks Section 3-305(a)(3) in limiting the size of the claim that may be asserted by the account debtor.
-It follows the rule of Michelin Tires (Canada), Ltd. v.
-First National Bank, 666 F.2d 673 (1st Cir.
-1981), in permitting an assignee to assert an affirmative claim based on the assignee's fraud as well as a claim to reduce the amount owing.
+New subsection (b) limits the claim that the account debtor may assert against an assignee.
+Borrowing from Section 3-305(a)(3) and cases construing former Section 9-318, subsection (b) generally does not afford the account debtor the right to an affirmative recovery from an assignee.
+Although most claims may be asserted against an assignee only to reduce the amount owing, the account debtor may assert an affirmative claim based on the assignee's fraud.